-Once you have your written goals, you should then distill your objectives which are measurable steps to achieve your goals.
-These written goals and objectives become the starting point for measuring your outcomes and outputs.
+Once you have written goals, distill your objectives, which are measurable steps to achieving the goals.
+These become the starting point for measuring your outcomes and outputs.

 Whatever your goals are, they need to be measurable, but they don't need to be complicated.